harmonydata/harmonydata.github.io/content/en/blog/aidl-meetup.md

 07:05pm - A short talk from our hosts Daemon

-07:10pm - Thomas Wood, Director of [Fast Data Science](https://fastdatascience.com/) "Project Harmony: a free online tool using LLMs for research in psychology and social sciences"
+07:10pm - Thomas Wood, Director of [Fast Data Science](https://fastdatascience.com/) [Project Harmony: a free online tool using LLMs for research in psychology and social sciences](https://fastdatascience.com/ai-in-research/aidl-meetup/)

 Thomas Wood will present our work on Harmony, harmonydata.ac.uk, which is a free online tool that uses generative AI and LLMs to help researchers compare items in questionnaires such as GAD-7 (used to measure anxiety), even when they are written in different languages.
-Harmony is open source under MIT License and is written in Python, and uses HuggingFace Sentence Transformers to find similarities between questionnaires.
+Harmony is open source under MIT License and is written in Python, and uses [HuggingFace Sentence Transformers](/measuring-the-performance-of-nlp-algorithms/) to find similarities between questionnaires.
 Harmony will soon allow researchers to discover datasets using a vector search.

 07:50pm - Break